TADSGroup/ConditionalOT2023/README.md

 See the file darcy_train.py for an example of the training process.
 We used wandb to log everything throughout training, and have provided the conda environment defined in conda_envs/mgan_env.yml for training and using the WaMGAN.

-This will train the models and generate a gif of the training progress.

 These generative models can take a long time to converge.
 We ran for 100,000 epochs, but much fewer will still produce satisfactory results for this Darcy flow example.

 ## This code was forked from